How to get rid of foot and shoe odour naturally. Here are a few natural methods for removing bad smells from shoes and feet.

 To begin with, I thought I’d start with the cause of the problem: excessive sweating of the feet.

 Here are some things you can do at home that can help in providing relief:

 Practice Good Hygiene

-Wash AND thoroughly dry your feet every day, especially between the toes (where bacteria hide).
+Wash and thoroughly dry your feet every day, especially between the toes (where bacteria hide).
 Once dry, dab some cotton wool dipped in witch hazel or apple cider vinegar between your toes (this will help kill bacteria lurking there).
 Also, keep toenails trimmed and clean to prevent toenail fungus.

-DIY Foot Powder
+Homemade Foot Powder